 If you have a question, concern or complaint regarding the way in which we handle your personal information you should contact our Privacy Officer at the Financial Services Council Limited, Level 24, 44 Market Street, Sydney, NSW 2000 or on 02 9299 3022.

-The FSC takes a best practice approach to addressing privacy complaints.
+The FSC takes a best practice approach to address privacy complaints.
 We will issue you with a timely response to any complaint that, if appropriate, will outline the measures that the FSC will take to resolve the complaint.
+However, in the first instance, we will endeavour to resolve complaints quickly and informally and acknowledge receipt of any complaint within 10 working days.

 If you feel that we have not satisfactorily addressed your complaint, you may also make a complaint to the Office of the Australian Information Commissioner by visiting www.oaic.gov.au or by writing to GPO Box 5218 Sydney NSW 2001 or GPO Box 2999 Canberra ACT 2601.